 The University of Michigan Council for Disability Concerns works towards creating a community that respects disability, honors individual needs, and makes everything accessible.

-We were founded in 1983 by then University President Harold Shapiro, with the original charge to act in an advisory capacity regarding university programs and policies affecting people with disabilities.
+We were founded in 1983 by then University President Harold Shapiro, with the original charge to act in an advisory capacity regarding University programs and policies affecting people with disabilities.

 Anyone is welcome to participate in the Council.
+If you would like more information, or to be added to our listserv, please email [email protected].

 A community that respects disability, honors individual needs, and makes everything accessible.